 Coastal reclamation undertaken in Funafuti lagoon as part of the Tuvalu Coastal Adaptation Project (TCAP) has created additional land at elevation designed to protect communities and infrastructure from projected SLR and storm surge (e.g. Figure 14-4).
 Additional coastal reclamation is planned for Tuvalu in other locations as part of TCAP, although final usage of the reclaimed land is yet to be determined.
-Reclaimed land is fortified by geotextile bags.
+Reclaimed land is fortified by geotextile bags (Ref).
 Regular monitoring of the geotextile bag integrity on the very low tides is advised as early in-situ repairs make economic sense given integrity loss in one bag can affect the whole stack [25].

-Figure 14-4 Land reclamation undertaken in Tuvalu (source G. Gooley CSIRO).
+Figure 14-4 Land reclamation undertaken in Tuvalu Source G. Gooley CSIRO.
 The picture on the left is from TCAP/SPC or GoT.
+We need to check copyright on this.